t97lee/VapourPressureGraph/README.md

 ### Things to update:

-- Refactoring code into classes and to be more readable.
+- Refactoring code into classes and to be more readable rather than have everything hard coded for the options which makes it hard to update.
 - Layout changes, move the graph to the right of the web app instead of having it hanging at the bottom.
+- Update graph line legend (blue line) to reflect the pressure units seleteced.